-If cheese were completely dried out of all water, liquid, etc, what would be left is called “dry matter”: this is components such as butterfat, lactose, minerals, protein, etc.
+If a cheese were completely dried out of all water, liquid, etc., that which would be left is called “dry matter”: this is components such as butterfat, lactose, minerals, protein, etc.

 Assuming that most cheeses are about 50% moisture, that would mean that 50% of the cheese was then dry matter.
 If 70% of that dry matter half was fat, then of the 100% of the cheese (with moisture restored), there would be about 35% or more overall fat content as a percentage of the whole normal cheese.
 So, just to be absolutely clear, if the fat content is 70% of the half, then it’s only 35% of the whole.

 At the start of the cheese-making process, though, the milk used would only need to be about 5.3% overall fat content (or have cream added to it to bring it to around there) — the percentage of fat would increase throughout the production of the cheese as the curd is formed causing liquid whey (which is largely fat-free) to drain off, as the cheese is pressed and salted if it is, and as it ages and loses moisture increasing the dry matter percentage, etc.

 To confirm, the term “Triple-Cream Cheese” does not refer to the type of cheese called “cream cheese.”

 The term “triple crème” is legally defined in French legislation: